stuartdd/TP-Link_HS100-Controller/README.md

   * You can allocate a fixed ip address so things dont change over time.
 * I have included a compiled file (.class) so you dont really need to compile it unless you change the code (.java).
   * You will need the Java runtime to be installed.
+  * just type 'java' on the command line to find out if it installed.

 # Clone this project:
 CD to a project directory (any path will do):